 These foods have been refined, meaning that they contain artificial ingredients and additives.
 These include any food that is high in sugar as well as those that are labeled “low-fat” or “diet.”

 Alcohol is not only high in calories but it also slows down the rate at which your body metabolizes food (2).
-This means that instead of burning those calories immediately after drinking alcohol, your body will store those calories as fat cells!
+This means that instead of burning those calories immediately after drinking alcohol, your body will store those calories as fat!

 Exercise For Weight Loss

-Aside from eating clean whole foods, exercise can boost your weight loss efforts (22).
+Aside from eating nutritious whole foods, exercise can boost your weight loss efforts (23).
 Here are some tips for becoming more physically active:

 - Walk instead of driving to nearby destinations